HandcrankEngine/HandcrankEngine/README.md

 ### VS Code

-Make sure the paths are correct in `.vscode/c_cpp_properties.json`.
+Run `cmake .` to generate the `compile_commands.json` file in the root of the project.

 ### zed

-Make sure the paths are correct in `.clangd`.
+Run `cmake .` to generate the `compile_commands.json` file in the root of the project.

 ### Sublime Text